isidorostsa/lectureNotes/OS/Labs/1/Intro to Unix.md

 ## Redirecting outputs
 Operator: >
+Write to file
 - cat file1 > file2 (write contents of file1 to file2)

+Operator: >>
+Append to file

+Operator: |
+Give the output of command 1 to programs expecting input
-- ps -e > grep msav
+- ps -e | grep msav

 Operator: xargs
+Turn output to text and input it as a command line argument
+- ls | xargs echo